Vinnu1/snap-text/README.md

 # snap-text
-A chatroom application where messages delete in 1 min and one can send random quotes as well.
+A chatroom application where messages delete in 1 min and one can send random quotes as well

 # Steps